DamnWidget/anaconda.github.io/content/about.md

 # Supported Platforms

 Anaconda currently supports all three Sublime Text 3 platforms:
 Linux, OS X and Windows.
-The status of the plugin in among these platforms is
+The status of the plugin among these platforms is

 Platform | Status | Development | Maintainer
 -------- | ------ | ----------- | ----------